Hamsealser/Data-Science/README.md

 RF models were far more stable, with sensitivity values close to zero — e.g., 0.0015 in FairJob — indicating robust local explanations. ✅

 XGBoost models, however, were highly sensitive, especially in the Skill task (e.g., 57.5 for Spark, 49.6 for Python), meaning small changes to input led to large changes in explanation. ❌
-Conclusion:
+**Conclusion:**
-Local SHAP explanations were stable and faithful in Random Forest models, but sensitive and inconsistent in XGBoost.
+Local SHAP explanations were stable and faithful in **Random Forest** models, but sensitive and inconsistent in **XGBoost**.
-SHAP–LIME agreement was consistently poor, undermining trust in explanations across methods.
+**SHAP–LIME agreement** was consistently poor, undermining trust in explanations across methods.
-Overall rating: ✅⚠️❌
+**Overall rating:** ✅⚠️❌

 ---

 ## Sub-RQ3: Monotonicity of Key Features